Why Copy from One Google Drive to Another?

 - To make a better management of cloud files, users need to move certain kinds of files into one cloud account, such as files of a project.

 - Some people want to send files to their family members, friends or colleagues not just to share these files with them.

 The above are some common needs and there are still many other kinds of specific reasons.
 No matter what the reason is, in a word, they require to copy files from one Google Drive account to another.
-So here comes a question: How to send files from one Google Drive to another?
+So here comes a question: How to move files from one Google Drive to another?

 Copy from One Google Drive to Another in 3 Traditional Ways